Problem

 Cause

-replace("-", "")) - Using display names instead of stable identifiers
+replace("-", "")on keys. - Unstable key sources: Using display names or other mutable values instead of stable, unique identifiers for keys.

 # Keys derived from display names